4GeeksAcademy/Templates-Boilerplates/docs/start-react-advanced.md

 ---
-title: 'Inicia un proyecto Fullstack'
+title: 'Start a Fullstack project'
-description: 'Utiliza las tecnologías Fullstack para crear aplicaciones profesionales con React.js y FastAPI.'
+description: 'Use the Fullstack technologies to build professional apps using React.js and FastAPI'
 technologies: ['html', 'css', 'python','javascript','fastapi','react']
 ---